inevitable-team/compiled-mcr-events/README.md

 ### Prerequisites/required software

-To start using this project, you will need to have the following programs installed:
+To install the rest of the software you need (dependencies), you will need to have NodeJS and npm installed:

 - [NodeJS download page](https://nodejs.org/en/download/)